mlcommons/ck/README.md

 * [Collective Knowledge Playground](https://access.cKnowledge.org) - a unified platform
-  to list CM scripts similar to PYPI, aggregate AI/ML Systems benchmarking results in a reproducible format with CM workflows, and organize [public optimization challenges and reproducibility initiatives](https://access.cknowledge.org/playground/?action=challenges) to co-design more efficient and cost-effiective software and hardware for emerging workloads.
+  to list CM scripts similar to PYPI, aggregate AI/ML Systems benchmarking results in a reproducible format with CM workflows, and organize [public optimization challenges and reproducibility initiatives](https://access.cknowledge.org/playground/?action=challenges) to co-design more efficient and cost-effective software and hardware for emerging workloads.

 * [Artifact Evaluation](https://cTuning.org/ae) - automating artifact evaluation and reproducibility initiatives at ML and systems conferences.